lethal-lisa/Nightcrawler/doc/nstspecs.md

 - uint32          : Alternate address of NSC node to use for West.

 ## LOK Node Layout
-These contain addresses to strings that respond to the LOOK command, and can optionally set story flags or have alternate messages based on story and item flags.
+These contain addresses to strings that respond to the `LOOK` command, and can optionally set story flags or have alternate messages based on story and item flags.
 Story flags are set before being compared for displaying alternate text.
 Addresses must not be zero.

-- byte (char) [4] : Magic "LOK".
+- byte (char) [4] : Magic `"LOK"`.
+- uint16          : Story flags to set.
 - uint16          : Required story flags to use alt addresses.
 - uint16          : Required item flags to use alt addresses.
 - uint32          : Address of string to use for "Around".